concertypin/mdn-lookup/README.md

 A tool to fetch and summarize developer documentation from [MDN Web Docs](https://developer.mozilla.org/).

+**MDNlookup** is a developer productivity tool that streamlines access to [MDN Web Docs](https://developer.mozilla.org/) documentation directly from your development environment.
+Designed for seamless integration with MCP-compatible clients and editors like VS Code, mdnlookup enables developers to quickly search for and retrieve concise, relevant documentation summaries for web APIs, JavaScript methods, and other web technologies—without leaving their workflow.

+By exposing an MCP-compatible tool server over stdio, mdnlookup makes it easy to automate documentation lookups and integrate them into custom toolchains or editor extensions.
+This helps developers save time, reduce context switching, and stay focused on coding.

 ## Features

 - Search MDN for documentation using a query string.